What Is a Tempo Run? Guide From a Run Coach

 Tempo runs are steady-state effort runs at a “comfortably hard” pace.
-Unlike intervals or fartleks, a tempo run involves a continuous effort at a consistent pace.
-Intervals and fartleks call for short bursts of speed between slower-paced jogging or rest.
+Unlike interval running or fartleks, a tempo run involves a continuous effort at a consistent pace.
+Interval training and fartleks call for short bursts of running at a faster pace between easy pace jogging or walking.
+Tempo runs help athletes build speed and endurance.
+They're useful for race distances ranging from 5K to a marathon or ultra marathon.

 Tempo Run Benefits